Chinthansurana/Chinthansurana/README.md

 ### Hello there 👋

+Welcome to my Github page!

-🌱 I’m currently learning Machine Learning!
+- 🌱 I’m currently learning Machine Learning!
+- 📫 How to reach me: chinthan2001@gmail.com

 ## About me
 I am currently studying Mechanical Engineering at Vellore Institute of Technology (VIT), Chennai